Miiko Albornoz: Hannover 96

 On 20 June 2014, the transfer of Albornoz to the German Bundesliga club Hannover was officially announced.
 The transfer was completed on 1 July 2014 when the German transfer window opened.
 Albornoz was in Brazil with the Chile national team for the 2014 FIFA World Cup at the time of the transfer.

 Colo-Colo

 In March 2021, free agent Albornoz joined Chilean Primera División club Colo-Colo.
 The club later decided not to renew his contract in December of the same year.

+Late career

+Following Vejle, Albornoz trained with Europa Point from Gibraltar.

 International career

 Sweden

 Between 2005 and 2013, Albornoz was a regular youth international for Sweden.
 He played in all youth categories, from under-17s to under-21s.
 In December 2013, Erik Hamren called Albornoz to be part of the senior squad, to play friendlies in the Middle East.
 Albornoz rejected the call-up choosing instead to wait to be nominated to play for Chile.

 Chile

 In December 2013, Albornoz stated to Chilean media that he was able to play for Chile in a friendly against Germany on 5 March.
 But Jorge Sampaoli called Albornoz for a friendly against Costa Rica, on 22 January.
 He rejected Sweden in favour of Chile to have a chance to play in the 2014 FIFA World Cup.
 Albornoz earned his first international cap against Costa Rica, on 22 January, scoring the opening goal in a 4–0 victory.
 On 13 May 2014, Albornoz was called for the provisional 30-man squad for the World Cup.
 Albornoz earned his second cap against Egypt, and on the following day, he was confirmed on the 23-man squad that played in Brazil.
 Although Chile reached the round of 16, Albornoz didn't play in any match.